 If you reside in Jordan and your appointment was cancelled in April or May 2020, or if your case is in Amman but has not been scheduled yet, or if you missed your appointment for any reason, please schedule/reschedule your appointment at: www.ustraveldocs.com.
 Please note: if the system indicates that your case is not found, this means that your case is still with NVC (or KCC) and you will not be able to schedule an appointment at this time.
 If you reside in Syria, please see our special instructions.

-Applicants for IV categories covered by Presidential Proclamation 10014 should request an appointment only if you have reason to believe you may qualify for one of the exceptions listed in the Proclamation.
-All DV-2020 applicants who have not been issued an immigrant visa as of April 23 are subject to the proclamation’s restrictions unless eligible for an exception.
-NOTE: If your visa is in one of the visa categories above and you/one of your children will soon turn 21 or you have a particularly urgent need to travel to the United States for a medical or other emergency, please send an email to Support-Jordan@ustraveldocs.com with a detailed explanation of your circumstances so we may assess your case.
+If you and/or one of your children are an immigrant visa applicant and will soon turn 21 or you have a particularly urgent need to travel to the United States for a medical or other emergency, please send an email to Support-Jordan@ustraveldocs.com with a detailed explanation of your circumstances so we may assess your case.